PoisotLab/ms_straight_lines/manuscript.md

 process.
 Both of these components can capture our ecological understanding of a system, including any constraints on the quantities studied.

+Bayesian models are a common set of generative models, frequently used to study ecological systems.
-We defined Bayesian models for all 4 of the distributions
+Here, we define Bayesian models for all 4 of the distributions.

 Link-species scaling (LSSL) model: